 The short survey length may also have contributed to the high response rate.
 Conversely, the length was also a limitation, constraining the information collected by the survey, including why respondents demonstrated interest in this topic area.
-In retrospect, we believe this issue is particularly interesting given that housing and bedding management was not identified as a research and education need in a previous survey of organic farmers in the northeastern US (Pereira et al., 2013).
+In retrospect, we believe this issue is particularly interesting given that housing and bedding types was not identified as a research and education need in a previous survey of organic farmers in the northeastern US (Pereira et al., 2013).
 Additional research would be necessary to understand the true motivation behind the high response rate.
 For example, were the respondents motivated by challenges they are experiencing with their current housing and bedding systems?
 By perceived social trends or consumer demands related to confinement housing systems?
-And is this farmer population considering alternative housing and bedding systems?
+And, is this farmer population considering alternative housing and bedding systems?
 As one farmer commented on the web-based survey, “I am very interested in the relationship between housing type, bedding type and pathogens . . .
 I hope there will be [a] more in depth survey at a later date.”

 Survey Results

 Housing and Bedding Styles and Materials.
 All 145 survey sample respondents provided information on the type of facility used, while one respondent did not report the type of bedding used.
 A single type of housing system was used by 123 (85%) of respondents.
-The most common housing type for lactating cows on farms using a single housing system was tiestall (n = 68, 46%, CI95 39-55%), which included 63 respondents (43%, CI95 36-53%) using only wood products for bedding, 4 respondents using wood and hay or straw, and 1 respondent did not report the bedding material used (figure 1).
-The next most frequent facility type on farms using a single housing systems was freestalls (n = 43, 29%, CI95 21-38%), which included 21 farms (14%, CI95 10-21%) bedding with only wood products and 18 farms (12%, CI95 8-19%) bedding with only sand (figure 1).
+The most common housing type for lactating cows on farms using a single housing system was tiestall (n = 68, 46%, CI95 39-55%), which included 63 respondents (43%, CI95 36-53%) using only wood products for bedding, 4 respondents using wood and hay or straw, and 1 respondent who did not report the bedding material used (Figure 1).
+The next most frequent facility type on farms using a single housing systems was freestall (n = 43, 29%, CI95 21-38%), which included 21 farms (14%, CI95 10-21%) bedding with only wood products and 18 farms (12%, CI95 8-19%) bedding with only sand (Figure 1).
 Use of a bedded pack system was reported on 22 farms (15% CI95 10-22%).
-Of those using a bedded pack, nine (6%) farms reported using only a bedded pack housing system, and of these 6 respondents used wood products for bedding and 3 used hay or straw for bedding (figure 1).
+Of those using a bedded pack, nine (6%) farms reported using only a bedded pack housing system, and of these 6 respondents used wood products for bedding and 3 used hay or straw for bedding (Figure 1).
 Multiple housing systems for lactating cows were used on 22 (15%) of farms.
 Loose-housing with no stalls or cubicles (including bedded pack) was used solely or in combination with another housing type on 25 (17%, CI95 12-24%) farms.
 Among the 22 farms that reported using a bedded pack for lactating cows, 13 used this strategy in conjunction with another lactating cow housing type (“Bedded Pack Plus” Figure 2), including tiestall or freestall housing, and the bedding types on these farms included wood products only (n = 5), wood and hay or stray (n = 5), hay or straw (n = 2), and sand, wood products and hay or straw (n = 1).
 The remaining farms (14%) reported a mixed tiestall and freestall system (n = 9), freestalls using both sand and wood (n = 4), or a loose-housing system that was not described as a bedded pack and was bedded with wood products (n = 3).